Governance 2026: Agenda

 Effective governance isn’t just about compliance, it’s built on trust, culture, and connection.
 This session explores how boards can foster transparent relationships with their executive teams, align values, and create a culture that supports ethical decision-making and strategic resilience.

-Speaker: Laura Higgins FCG, The CoSec Coach
+• Laura Higgins FCG, The CoSec Coach

-BREAKOUT 2 - Board Reporting
+BREAKOUT 2 - Board reporting: Then, now and next

 Session sponsored by Azeus Convene